rook/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 * `ipFamily`: Specifies the network stack Ceph daemons should listen on.
 * `dualStack`: Specifies that Ceph daemon should listen on both IPv4 and IPv6 network stacks.
 * `connections`: Settings for network connections using Ceph's msgr2 protocol
     * `encryption`: Settings for encryption on the wire to Ceph daemons
         * `enabled`: Whether to encrypt the data in transit across the wire to prevent eavesdropping the data on the network.
           The default is false.
 When encryption is enabled, all communication between clients and Ceph daemons, or between Ceph daemons will be encrypted.
 When encryption is not enabled, clients still establish a strong initial authentication and data integrity is still validated with a crc check.
-      IMPORTANT: Encryption requires the 5.11 kernel for the latest nbd and cephfs drivers.
+          **IMPORTANT**: Encryption requires the 5.11 kernel for the latest nbd and cephfs drivers.
 Alternatively for testing only, set "mounter: rbd-nbd" in the rbd storage class, or "mounter: fuse" in the cephfs storage class.
           The nbd and fuse drivers are *not* recommended in production since restarting the csi driver pod will disconnect the volumes.
     * `compression`:
         * `enabled`: Whether to compress the data in transit across the wire.
 The default is false.
       Requires Ceph Quincy (v17) or newer.
 Also see the kernel requirements above for encryption.

 !!! caution